andre-ls/dactory/Field_Specifications/Guitar_Models/Fingerboard_Wood.md

 - Field Name: Fingerboard Wood
 - Parent Table: Guitar Models
 - Shared By:
 - Description: Wood Type used to craft the Guitar Model's Fingerboard.
+This definition is directly used on the crafting process, so changes should be made with proper management.

 ## Physical Elements